|+1 866 842 5335|

 – Participant currently taking hydroxyurea must be on a stable dosing for 3 months at

--The participant was diagnosed with acute VOC in last 21 days, at screening visit.
+– The participant was diagnosed with acute VOC in the 21 days before dosing on Day 1.

 – The participant has undergone blood transfusion within the last 30 days or blood

 transfusion on greater than or equal to (>=) 2 occasions in the last 90 days, at